 It’s budget season in the District.
 Mayor Bowser released her FY2020-2024 budget proposal back in March.
 It is now with the DC Council which will vote on a final budget in late May.

-On April 11, 2019, the Federal City Council was delighted to host several senior staff from the Bowser Administration to discuss the details of her budget.
+This morning the Federal City Council was delighted to host several senior staff from the Bowser Administration to discuss the details of her budget.
 Since the days of the Control Board in the 1990s, the FC2 has made the city’s fiscal health a top priority.

 Headlining the event were Rashad Young, the DC City Administrator, and Jenny Reed, the Director of the Office of Budget and Performance Management.
 Also in attendance were Beverly Perry, Senior Advisor to the Mayor, and Brian Kenner, the Deputy Mayor for Planning and Economic Development.